 GOOD TO KNOW!

 - HOTEL NEAR BY – many of Brockholes clients attend events over two or more days.
-Excellent overnight deals are available at the Salmesbury Hotel just a five-minute coach transfer away.
+Excellent overnight deals are available at local hotels, some just a five-minute coach transfer away.

-- EXCLUSIVITY OF VENUE – is available on request which enables access to the Reedbed Restaurant and much large group size options.
-The Reedbed is being refurbished early in 2019 – we hope the log burning fire will still be there!
+- EXCLUSIVITY OF VENUE – is available on request which enables access to the Reedbed Restaurant and much larger group size options.

 - FREE CAR PARKING – just give your delegates car registration number and the daily charge is waivered.